faizanarif121/tailwind-starter/Readme.md

 npm run dev
 ```

-And your website will start up.
+And your website will start up automatically in your default browser.

 ## Modifying the project